Plastic Injection molding process

 Injection molding Materials

-- ABS or Acrylonitrile Butadiene Styrene: ABS is used to manufacture drain pipe systems, plastic clarinets, golf club heads, automotive parts, common appliances in a kitchen, LEGO bricks, and most of the other products.
+- ABS or Acrylonitrile Butadiene Styrene: ABS is the most popular material for injection molding process.
+ABS is always used to manufacture drain pipe systems, plastic clarinets, golf club heads, automotive parts, common appliances in a kitchen, LEGO bricks, and most of the other products.

 - Polyethylene: Polyethelene is used to manufacture plastic bags, plastic films, containers including bottles, etc.